magic-space/BirbGame-AngularJS/README.md

 ### 0.9.0.1:
 Balance Changes:
-- Fixed an upkeep bug in Chrome (Nest wasn't working - now it's not working in Firefox?)
+- Fixed an upkeep bug in Chrome (Nest wasn't working - now it's not working in Firefox?).
-- Buffed Bugs to be more valuable and less useless
+- Buffed Bugs to be more valuable and less useless.

 ### 0.9.0:
 Preliminary release as an Angular application.
 Fine-tuning needs to be done.